Allah chose the prophets and messengers as the best of examples to their nations

 3. Believe in the Holy Quran

 Allah guided people in a particular area who had almost lost their piety and morals.
-He revealed several divine revelations via His messengers which were blessed by knowledge, wisdom, and faith to One God.
+He revealed several divine revelations via His messengers who were blessed by knowledge, wisdom, and faith in One God.
 The books guided people to understand that Allah is the One and there is no God but Allah, the command to worship only Allah without exception.
 It also explains about life after death and obeying the Messenger, and if they do not do that, God will give any punishment no matter what.

 The holy books given by Allah are mentioned: